anandaltekar/InTune/README.md

 # inTune

-iOS app to request songs at popular hangout
+iOS app to request songs at participating venues.

 ## Description